-The CICS DB2 attachment facility command DSNC DISCONNECT disconnects threads.
+Use the CICS DB2 attachment facility command DSNC DISCONNECT to disconnect threads.

-The command provides manual control to release resources being shared by normal transactions so that special purpose processes, such as DB2 utilities, can have exclusive access to the resources.
+The DSNC DISCONNECT command provides manual control to release resources being shared by normal transactions so that special purpose processes, such as DB2 utilities, can have exclusive access to the resources.